-While the technological advances of today’s capacitors allow them to store huge amounts of electricity, most aren’t charged in about 0.2 msec, the time it takes for a lightning bolt to deliver its 1,000,000 kilo-volts of electricity.
+While the technological advances of today’s capacitors allow them to store huge amounts of electricity, most aren’t charged in about 0.2 msec, the time it takes for a lightning bolt to deliver its 1,000,000 kilovolts of electricity.
 Conversely, these large capacitors are usually charged slowly and then quickly discharged in specialized applications (particle accelerators, lasers, rail guns, etc).

 Lightning doesn’t know at 50,000 feet what object it is going to strike on the ground.
-Therefore, positioning collection towers is kind of like playing darts blindfolded.
-One could scatter a bunch of 500 foot towers all over the countryside, but that doesn’t guarantee a lightning bolt is going to hit it.
-But if one were to try, Florida would be the most likely location for such a lightning farm.
+Therefore, knowing where to positioning lightning rods or collection towers is kind of like playing darts blindfolded.
+One could scatter a bunch of 500 foot towers all over the countryside, but that doesn’t guarantee a lightning bolt is going to hit one.
+But if someone was going to try, Florida would be the most likely location for such a lightning farm.

 It’s simply not economical to build the infrastructure required to capture a lightning bolt to power our homes, which is why no company has ever successfully commercialize lightning as a source of electricity.